jamestcole/tech201_controlflow/README.md

 ### elif and else

+We can first define a variable we want to use.

 `film_rating = "universal"`

+Here we use an if statement, whatever is contained in the indented line begins to run if the condition is met.
+Here we use a == operater which returns true if the two sides are equal.
+The film_rating uses the .lower() method as we do not care about the case of the string.

 `if film_rating.lower() == "universal":
     print("All age groups can watch this film")`

 `elif film_rating.lower() == "pg":